KhronosGroup/Vulkan-Hpp/README.md

 ## Getting Started

-Vulkan-Hpp is part of the LunarG Vulkan SDK since version 1.0.24.
+Vulkan-Hpp is part of the [LunarG Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) since version 1.0.24.
 Just `#include <vulkan/vulkan.hpp>` and you're ready to use the C++ bindings.
-If you're using a Vulkan version not yet supported by the Vulkan SDK you can find the latest version of the header [here](https://github.com/KhronosGroup/Vulkan-Hpp/blob/master/vulkan/vulkan.hpp).
+If you're using a Vulkan version not yet supported by the Vulkan SDK, you can find the latest version of the header [here](vulkan/vulkan.hpp).

 ### Minimum Requirements

 Vulkan-Hpp requires a C++11 capable compiler to compile.
 The following compilers are known to work:
-* Visual Studio >=2015
+* Visual Studio >= 2015
 * GCC >= 4.8.2 (earlier version might work, but are untested)
 * Clang >= 3.3